Koi No Yokan: Release

 The band announced the album as well as a tour for the album on August 30, 2012.
 On September 19, 2012, the band released the song Leathers as a promotional single via a free download on their website.
 Leathers was released as the album's first single on October 8, 2012.
 It was also released as a limited-edition cassingle with Rosemary on the B-side.
 On October 3, 2012, the song Tempest premiered on PureVolume for streaming.
 Tempest was released as a single on October 9, 2012.

 Koi No Yokan was released on vinyl in four versions: a standard retail version pressed on 140-gram black vinyl (3,000 units), a direct-to-consumer version on 180-gram black vinyl with foil-stamped numbered jackets (1,000 units), an international edition pressed on 180-gram vinyl and an exclusive edition sold through Hot Topic retailers pressed on 140-gram clear-colored vinyl (1,500 units).

 The band launched a tour on October 9, 2012, which ended on November 21 in Los Angeles.
 Before the album was released, the band played at venues with seating capacity between 1,000-4,000 to allow fans to hear the music early.

+The album cover features a photograph by Futura, who had previously discussed designing an album cover with the band.

 Critical reception

-The album was met with overall critical acclaim.
-The aggregate review site Metacritic assigned an average score of 86 to the album based on 18 reviews, indicating "Universal Acclaim".
 With this score, Koi No Yokan was among the eight best-reviewed albums of 2012.
 Gregory Heaney of AllMusic wrote, "While a lot of bands out there have been tinkering with the loud/quiet dynamic for decades now, what makes Deftones so special is their ability to do both at the same time, effectively blending the calm and the storm into a single sound".
 Mischa Pearlman of BBC Music wrote, "It transcends the boundaries and expectations of its genre--even those previously set by the very band that made it".
 Al Horner of NME said of the album, "It's a shotgun blast of cranked guitars, bruising hardcore and canyon-sized choruses, and it's mesmerising".
 Greg Fisher of Sputnikmusic called it "a remarkably consistent effort" that "glitters with supreme melodies as much as crushes with massive riffs showcasing the quintet's most accomplished material in over a decade".
 Rolling Stone called the album "adventurously aggressive" and stated, "Koi No Yokan ranges from brutal, blunt-force trauma (in reference to Gauze) to epic prog-rock atmospherics (in reference to "the sprawling, enchanting Tempest").
 Opener Swerve City sets the tone immediately with a bludgeoning riff, but Deftones also take nuanced approaches to angsty tension, weaving meticulously crafted cosmic rock on Entombed and wading through murky, jagged textures on Rosemary".

 In May 2013, Revolver named Koi No Yokan as the Album of the Year at the fifth annual Revolver Golden Gods Award Show.
 In 2024, Loudwire staff elected it as the best hard rock album of 2012.